fioncat/otree/README.md

 - [ ] **Filter items!
 (Like [jnv](https://github.com/ynqa/jnv))**
 - [ ] When `OTREE_DEBUG` set to `true`, write some debug logs to a file

-If you have any great ideas, please create an isssue, thanks!
+If you have any great ideas, please create an issue, thanks!

 ## Thanks